vikassharma83021/Xamarin-CrossDownloadManager/README.md

 After a download has been completed, the instance of `IDownloadFile` is then removed from `IDownloadManager.Queue`.

+You can also disallow downloading via a cellular network by setting the second parameter of `CrossDownloadManager.Current.Start()`.

 ### Where are the files stored?

 #### Default Option - Temporary Location